SebastiendOrnano/coop_pg/README.md

 **all accounts are using the same password: CoopCoop1@**

-Playing with differrent accounts can be usefull to test the collaborative tools : forum, chat, event.
+Playing with different accounts can be useful to test the collaborative tools : forum, chat, event.

 To create new users,you need to use the sign up form in the menu "connect" then log as admin to set the rights of the new user in the menu "NEW USERS" in the admin dashboard panel.